Sudan’s first post-Bashir cabinet sworn in

 The 18-member cabinet led by Prime Minister Abdalla Hamdok, which includes four women, took oath at the presidential palace in Khartoum, an AFP correspondent reported.
 It is expected to steer the daily affairs of the country during a transition period of 39 months.

-The council itself is the result of a power-sharing deal between the protesters and generals who had seized power after the army ousted Bashir in April.
-Hamdok’s cabinet, which has the country’s first female foreign affairs minister, is expected to lead Sudan through formidable challenges that also include ending internal conflicts in three regions.
+"We have to put in a lot of efforts to meet our people´s demands," Information Minister Faisal Mohamed Saleh told reporters after the swearing in ceremony.
+"The world is watching us.
+It is waiting to see how we can solve our issues."
+The sovereign council itself is the result of a power-sharing deal between the protesters and generals who had seized power after the army ousted Bashir in April.

+Hamdok´s cabinet, which has the country´s first female foreign affairs minister, is expected to lead Sudan through formidable challenges that also include ending internal conflicts in three regions.

+Rebel groups from marginalised regions of Darfur, Blue Nile and South Kordofan states had waged long wars against Bashir´s forces.
+"The road ahead is not easy.
+We will face many challenges but we have to work on them," said Walaa Issam, Minister for youth and sports.

 The 18-member cabinet led by Prime Minister Abdalla Hamdok, which includes four women, took oath at the presidential palace in Khartoum, an AFP correspondent reported.
 It is expected to steer the daily affairs of the country during a transition period of 39 months.

-The council itself is the result of a power-sharing deal between the protesters and generals who had seized power after the army ousted Bashir in April.
-Hamdok’s cabinet, which has the country’s first female foreign affairs minister, is expected to lead Sudan through formidable challenges that also include ending internal conflicts in three regions.
+"We have to put in a lot of efforts to meet our people´s demands," Information Minister Faisal Mohamed Saleh told reporters after the swearing in ceremony.
+"The world is watching us.
+It is waiting to see how we can solve our issues."
+The sovereign council itself is the result of a power-sharing deal between the protesters and generals who had seized power after the army ousted Bashir in April.

+Hamdok´s cabinet, which has the country´s first female foreign affairs minister, is expected to lead Sudan through formidable challenges that also include ending internal conflicts in three regions.

+Rebel groups from marginalised regions of Darfur, Blue Nile and South Kordofan states had waged long wars against Bashir´s forces.
+"The road ahead is not easy.
+We will face many challenges but we have to work on them," said Walaa Issam, Minister for youth and sports.